absrzvi/yourHealth/DOCUMENTATION.md

 # For Your Health MVP - Project Documentation

 ## Overview
-For Your Health is a personalized health platform designed to help users track and understand their health data through various reports and AI-powered insights.
+For Your Health is an AI-first personalized health platform featuring Aria, an intelligent health companion that helps users understand their health data through natural conversation.
+The platform processes DNA tests, microbiome analyses, and blood work to provide actionable insights.

+## Product Vision

+### AI Agent Persona: "Aria" - Your Personal Health Companion

+**Personality Traits:**
+- Warm, knowledgeable, and approachable
+- Evidence-based but not clinical
+- Encouraging without being pushy
+- Remembers your health journey
+- Proactive with insights

+**Visual Identity:**
+- Soft gradient orb that pulses gently when speaking
+- Calming blue-to-teal gradient (#4F46E5 → #06B6D4)
+- Subtle animations that respond to user interaction
+- Appears friendly and trustworthy, not robotic

 ## Tech Stack
 - **Frontend**: Next.js 14 (App Router) with TypeScript